Tuesday, 25 February 2020

 Starved.
 That’s how I felt as I walked in the door at 5:30.

 I dumped my purse onto the hall table, dropped books, parcels, and the dry cleaning into a chair, and headed for the kitchen.
 Dinner simmered in the crock pot, filling the house with the smell of teriyaki chicken, but I couldn’t wait.
-On the way home I had remembered there was some leftover peanut butter fudge in the freezer from Christmas.
+On the way home I had remembered there was some leftover cinnamon rolls in the freezer from Christmas.
 My grandmother’s secret recipe.

 I should have an apple instead.
 But I walked right past the bowl of apples and began rummaging through the freezer.